-The cost to OCSE for necessary data system changes is estimated to exceed \$1,000,000 initially with an additional \$200,000-250,000 per year thereafter in routine maintenance costs.
+The cost to OCSE for necessary data system changes is estimated to be approximately \$1.45 million initially, with an additional \$200,000 to 250,000 per year thereafter in routine maintenance costs.
+Two-thirds of that cost will be paid from federal funding.
 This is a large project requiring development of case referral and monitoring processes between OCSE and DHS and would touch almost every aspect of OCSE's data system.
-Significant resources would be required from OCSE and DHS to develop and define policy and business procedures before a firm estimate of the time and resources could be made.
+Significant resources are required from OCSE and DHS to develop and define policy and business procedures before a firm estimate of the time and resources may be made.

-It is anticipated that OCSE's overall caseload would increase thereby requiring additional staff.
+It is anticipated that OCSE's overall caseload would increase requiring additional staff.
 However, it is not possible to estimate the number by which the caseload might increase and the number of additional staff that might be required.